 Do I have to bring tackle?
 Can I?

 All of our vessels are outfitted with tackle required to fish our waters.
 Some guests enjoy using a personal setup.
 You absolutely may bring your own if you wish!

 How many crew members will be on the boat with us?

 On most boats you will have a Captain and First Mate/Deckhand.
 Some of our yachts have additional crew members.
 From time to time a deckhand-in-training can also be aboard.
 Luxury Yachts have a 4-5 person crew team – including the culinary skills of an onboard chef, and a steward or stewardess.

 Is there anything we need to bring with us?

 Yes!
 Bring personal items for sun protection.
 The UV index is generally quite high.
 The reflection off the water will add to sun exposure.
 Remember to apply and reapply as needed.
-Capture “KODAK” moments — remember batteries, memory cards, and anything else your camera needs.
+Capture “KODAK” moments — remember batteries, memory cards, and anything else your phone or camera needs.
 It might not be a bad idea to bring some TP or tissues ‘just in case’.
 A towel – getting sprayed by ocean water can be refreshing!

 Can we drink margaritas on the boat?

 What if I’m a friend of Bill W.?